 I have been traveling the world for over 15 years as a TV cameraman, so have picked up and developed some tricks for travel with equipment along the way.
 For me, camera gear is only a tool to help achieve the desired goal, but I have to enjoy using it and it must be reliable.
 I have a rule that if something lets me down in the field it gets shelved when I return from the trip.
 I want this page to be a resource to help other photographers, but don’t take my word for it, please test and make your own assumptions.
 However, if you just don’t travel much, or you are just starting out, perhaps this page can be of some help to you.
 My intent is to give you an insight into what I might take on a typical job and to explain why.
 On this page and under each tab you will find an overview of that gear.
 It is not a complete list and of course, my requirements would depend on the particular mission I’m heading out on.
 But it should give you a good starting point if that is what you are looking for.

 The Fujinon 23mm f2 is very good, sharp and fairly fast lens that once the crop factor of the sensor is taken into account will give you a useful 35mm equivalent.
-The viewfinder is a marvel giving options to used as an optical or electronic (EVF) both have there uses.
-I mostly will use it in EVF mode, however in low light of fast moving situations the optical can be better.
+The viewfinder is a marvel giving options to use as an optical or electronic (EVF) both have their uses.
+I mostly will use it in EVF mode, however in low light of fast-moving situations, the optical can be better.
 Frankly to have both is great!
-Fuji have included a number of film simulation modes and I think the skin tones from the fuji cameras in general is hard to beat.
+Fuji has included a number of film simulation modes and I think the skin tones from the fuji cameras, in general, is hard to beat.

 You can read about why I owe this camera so much by clicking the link here.